kewisch/web-extensions/charter.md

 ## Deliverables

-#### Web Extensions
+#### WebExtensions

 Editors:

   * Person 1 (Company A)
   * Person 2 (Company B)

-The group will produce a Web Extensions specification, including the Web Extensions API and the extensions and permissions models it's based on.
+The group will produce a WebExtensions specification, including the Web Extensions API and the extensions and permissions models it's based on.
 This specification will be based on the existing extensions model and API supported by Chrome and Firefox.